c2FmZQ/c2FmZQ/README.md

 either.
 A malicious user _could_ share content that aims to exploit some unpatched vulnerability in the app's code.

+## Scale and performance

+This server was designed for personal use, not for large scale or speed.
+On a modern CPU and SSD, it scales to 10+ concurrent users with tens of thousands of files each, while maintaining a response time well under a second (excluding network I/O).

+On a small device, e.g. a raspberry pi, it scales to a handful of concurrent users with a few thousand files each if metadata encryption is turned off, and still maintain a response time ~ 5 seconds depending on storage type.

 ## How to run the server

 The server is self-contained.
 It doesn't depend on any external resources.
 It